 For the Npcf_MbsPolicyControl_Create service operation, the MbsPolicyDecision data structure shall contain the MBS Policy Decision containing a full description of all the MBS policies provisioned by the PCF for the MBS Policy Association.

-For the Npcf_MBSPolicyControl_Update service operation for, the MbsPolicyDecision data structure shall contain the updated MBS Policy Decision containing a full description of all the updated MBS policies provisioned for the MBS Policy Association.
+For the Npcf_MBSPolicyControl_Update service operation for, the MbsPolicyDecision data structure shall contain the updated MBS Policy Decision containing a full description of all the updated MBS policies (if any) provisioned for the MBS Policy Association.